-All services provided to the Company by Deloitte & Touche LLP in fiscal 2014 and fiscal 2013 and related fees were pre-approved by the audit committee.
+All services provided to the Company by Deloitte & Touche LLP in fiscal 2016 and fiscal 2015 and related fees were pre-approved by the audit committee

-Representatives of Deloitte & Touche LLP will be available at the 2015 Annual Meeting to respond to your questions.
-They have advised us that they do not presently intend to make a statement at the 2015 Annual Meeting, although they will have the opportunity to do so.
+Representatives of Deloitte & Touche LLP are expected to be present at the 2017 Annual Meeting and to be available to respond to your questions.
+They have advised us that they do not presently intend to make a statement at the 2017 Annual Meeting, although they will have the opportunity to do so.